Tom Chantiles

 Thomas James Chantiles (July 2, 1916 – January 19, 1999) was an American football player.

-Early years
+Early life

 Chantiles was born in 1916 in York, Pennsylvania.
 He attended William Penn High School where he was a star athlete in football and wrestling.

 Chantiles began his college education at Temple and Fullerton Junior College.
 While at Fullerton, he played for the football team and was a contender for the Pacific Coast heavyweight wrestling championship.
 In the fall of 1939, he enrolled at the University of Southern California.
 He graduated from USC in June 1942 with a Bachelor of Science degree in physical education.

 Professional football

 He played professional football in the National Football League (NFL) as a tackle for the Detroit Lions.
 He appeared in two NFL games for the Lions during the 1942 season.
 He was traded by the Lions to the Chicago Cardinals in October 1942.
 He was released by the Cardinals a week later.